FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 ## Language

-All communications and notices to be made or given pursuant to this Agreement shall be in the English language.
+All communications and notices to be made or given pursuant to This Agreement shall be in the English language.

 ## Previous version